Erk-G/Erk-G.github.io/README.md

 Adding in my reviews section, right now just doing some testing to see how to go about implementing it. useEffect is going off more than once on refresh so need to figure that out.
 Tried using the iterator in the for loop to switch between txts but it didn't seem to work, that will be fixed first.

+I ended up splitting things into a few different functions, mimicking what I did in music quiz.
+Speaking of mimicking, realized I needed to add js files to tailwind.config, a strange library this is.